 - Academic Writing

 The department will evaluate each student’s application and make the final determination as to whether a prerequisite has been met.

 The program committee will evaluate all students once a year.
-The committee will evaluate the student's academic achievement, research activities, and overall professional growth for satisfactory progress.
+The committee will evaluate the student's doctoral competencies (e-portfolio), academic achievement, research activities, and overall professional growth for satisfactory progress.
 A student who receives more than one negative evaluation will be dropped from the program.